• Home

 • Expired – More than two years since that person had a job that required a clearance.

-Current security clearances are fairly easy to reinstate and thus in high demand to employers.
-Expired clearances or more than 2 years since leaving the military are more difficult to reactivate.
+Currently, unexpired security clearances are comparatively easy to reinstate and thus in high demand to employers.
+Expired clearances or more than two years since leaving the military are more difficult to reactivate.

 Are There any Other Benefits to a Security Clearance?

 Yes!
-In addition to increased job prospects typically these positions can earn thousands of dollars more than counterpart positions that don’t require a security clearance.
-Finding qualified employees with clearance can be expensive employers put a premium as it relates to compensation in order to fill these positions.
+In addition to increased job prospects, typically these positions can earn thousands of dollars more than counterpart positions that do not require a security clearance.
+Finding qualified employees with clearance can be expensive for employers who put a premium as it relates to compensation in order to fill these positions.

 • Confidential – Information that reasonably could be expected to cause damage to the national security if disclosed to unauthorized sources.
 Most military personnel are given this basic level of clearance.
 Reinvestigated every 15 years.